awsdocs/aws-opsworks-user-guide/doc_source/opspup-restore.md

-# Restore an AWS OpsWorks for Puppet Enterprise Server from a Backup<a name="opspup-restore"></a>
+# Restore an OpsWorks for Puppet Enterprise Server from a Backup<a name="opspup-restore"></a>

-After browsing through your available backups, you can easily choose a point in time from which to restore your AWS OpsWorks for Puppet Enterprise server\.
+After browsing through your available backups, you can easily choose a point in time from which to restore your OpsWorks for Puppet Enterprise server\.
 Server backups contain configuration\-management software persistent data such as modules, classes, node associations, database information \(including reports, facts, etc\.\)\.
 Performing an in\-place restoration of a server \(that is, restoring to the same EC2 instance\) reregisters nodes that were registered at the time of the backup that you use to restore the server\.
 Restoring a server does not update the version of Puppet software; it applies the same Puppet versions and configuration\-management data that are available in the backup that you choose\.

-In this release, you can use the AWS CLI to restore a Puppet master in AWS OpsWorks for Puppet Enterprise\.
+In this release, you can use the AWS CLI to restore a Puppet master in OpsWorks for Puppet Enterprise\.

 **Note**
 You can also run the [restore\-server](http://docs.aws.amazon.com/opsworks-cm/latest/APIReference/API_RestoreServer.html) command to change the current instance type, or to restore or set your SSH key if it is lost or compromised\.